 Use Power BI in Office 365

-The account registration screen will be displayed, so you will enter the necessary fields.
+The account registration screen is displayed, so enter the necessary items.

-For user ID input, there is an input field on the left and right side of @, but you can include any name (name that has not yet been used) for personal use.
-Typically, put the name of the site on the right and the name of the person who uses the site on the left.
+For user ID entry, there are input fields to the left and right of @, but you can include any name for personal use (names that have not yet been used).
+In general, you should put the name of the site on the right and the names of the users who will use the site on the left.

-The mobile number input field below (enter the authorization code) is a field to enter the code obtained via your mobile phone to prevent automatic machine registration.
-If you choose "text message", you will receive a code by mobile mail, but you will hear the code by voice phone because it may not be available depending on the model or carrier.
+The mobile phone number input field below (enter the verification code) is a field to enter the code obtained via the mobile phone to prevent automatic registration by the machine.
+If you select "Text Message", you will receive a code by text mail, but depending on the model and carrier, you may not be able to use it, so in that case you will hear the code by voice phone.

-If you choose to call, you'll get a call as soon as you send your phone number, so listen to the code from automatic voice and enter it.
+If you choose to call, you'll receive a call as soon as you send your mobile phone number, so you can hear the code from the automatic voice and enter it.

-When you create an account, you'll see the Office 365 Admin Center.
-When the page appears, wait until all the list of items in the lower right corner is "Ok."
+After you create your account, you'll see the Office 365 admin center.
+When the page appears, wait until the list of items in the lower right corner is "No problems".

-As an aside, you may see a screen like the figure when you re-access the site, so please follow the instructions.
+As an aside, when you revisit the site, you may see a screen like the one in the figure, so please follow the instructions to enter it.

 Click the OK button.

-When the following screen appears, set a few minutes or so to refresh the browser screen.
+When you see the screen below, pause for a few minutes or so, and then refresh your browser screen.

-When the screen switches, select "Site" in the upper menu.
+When the screen is switched, select "Site" in the upper menu.